 Aerospace Track

-A student may specialize in aerospace engineering once a solid background in the fundamentals of mechanical engineering has been developed through the basic Engineering Mechanics courses.
-This track requires knowledge and background in several fields including advanced dynamics, flight mechanics, propulsion, aerospace materials and structures, signal processing, control systems, astrophysics, and space systems.
+A student may specialize in aerospace engineering once a solid background in the fundamentals of mechanical engineering has been developed through the core Mechanical Engineering courses.
+This track requires knowledge and background in several fields, including advanced dynamics, flight mechanics, propulsion, aerospace materials and structures, signal processing, control systems, astrophysics, and space systems.

-At least five courses are required.
-These required courses can be counted toward the Engineering Science Elective and Technical Elective requirements.
+Five courses are required.
+These required courses can be counted toward the Mechanical Engineering Elective and Technical Elective requirements.
 A sixth course is highly recommended, though not required.

 Code | Title | Credits |